 Philadelphia University head basketball coach Herb Magee can add Hall of Famer to his already impressive resume.

-The most-winning coach in college basketball history was named as one of the newest members of the Naismith Memorial Basketball Hall of Fame Monday.
+The most-winning coach in college basketball history was inducted into the Naismith Memorial Basketball Hall of Fame Friday night.

 For the longtime Philly U. coach who happens to be the all-time, all-division NCAA wins leader with 922 career victories, this is heady territory.
 He only got into coaching only after turning down an offer to work for a chemical company.

-Former NBA All-Stars Dennis Rodman and Chris Mullin headline the 2011 HOF class.
-They are joined by coaching legends Tex Winter, innovator of the "Triangle" offense, and Stanford's Tara VanDerveer and longtime NBA and ABA star Artis Gilmore; former Portland TrailBlazers center Arvydas Sabonis; Olympic gold medalist Teresa Edwards; Harlem Globetrotter Reece "Goose" Tatum; and Boston Celtic Tom "Satch" Sanders.
+Former NBA All-Stars Dennis Rodman and Chris Mullin headlined the 2011 HOF class.
+They were joined by coaching legends Tex Winter, innovator of the "Triangle" offense, and Stanford's Tara VanDerveer and longtime NBA and ABA star Artis Gilmore; former Portland TrailBlazers center Arvydas Sabonis; Olympic gold medalist Teresa Edwards; Harlem Globetrotter Reece "Goose" Tatum; and Boston Celtic Tom "Satch" Sanders.